Some of the details on this page pertain to Flaanimal 3.0, and some pertain to 4.x series frames. Differences are noted

 3rd Bottle Cage

 There is a third water bottle cage on the Flaanimal frame that mounts near the bottom of the down tube.
 In order to clear the downtube housing guides we included spacers with each frame on 3.0 framesets.
-On 4.0 framesets no spacers are needed.
+On 4.0 and 4.1 framesets no spacers are needed because routing is internal.